masterzuj/phone_v2/README.md

 Clone then the PHONE into your "httpdocs".

-The Model (glb, mtl, obj) is for Personal use only.
+The CAD Model (glb, mtl, obj) is for Personal use only.

 Write your own APP under the DIR "document".